×

 Department

-- Most members of the faculty of the College of Arts and Sciences hold appointments in an academic department; a few hold joint appointments between different departments.
+• Most members of the faculty of the College of Arts and Sciences hold appointments in an academic department; a few hold joint appointments between different departments.
 The term thus refers to an organizational structure of the College by its academic focus.
+Academic departments typically administer one or more majors/minors within their scope, and serve as home-unit to courses in one or more subject-area code.

 Effective Date

-- The date on which curricular changes programmed in LOCUS become effective, is their effective date.
+• The date on which curricular changes programmed in LOCUS become effective, is their effective date.
 Normally, specific effective dates precede the term for which the changes are targeted, so that changes approved for the Fall semester actually go live during the preceding summer.
+This lead-time facilitates students' enrollment.

-- Curricular changes that will necessitate new or changed programming in a major/minor must be approved by Academic Council no later than the December meeting of one academic year, in order to be on-track for effectiveness the following Fall term.
-Changes in majors and minors normally are made only for effectiveness the following Fall term, for the sake of clarity and consistency in all communications with students about their major(s)/minor(s).
+• Curricular changes that will necessitate new or changed programming in a course or in a major, minor, or other academic program must be approved by the Academic Council no later than the February meeting of one academic year, in order to have any possibility of being on-track for effectiveness the following Fall term.

 Enrollment and Non-Enrollment Sections